Q: I really just want to meet with Karen for my consultation. Does she do consultations?

 Q: Where is Sealy Design Inc. located?

-Q: My property is located outside of the GTA.
-How much will is cost for a consultation?
+Q: My property is located outside of the GTA, how much will it cost for a consultation?

 When your location is outside the GTA, we charge an hourly rate.
 An alternative option is to come to our studio for a consultation.
 As another great option, if you have a neighbour also interested in having a consultation we could schedule them on the same day and you can share the travel expense.